thevkrant/insert_data_through_PHP_script/README.md

 $stmt->close();
 ```

-## 4. SQL query and bind function for fetch data from tables:
+## 4. SQL query and bind function for update data to table:
 ### Syntax: